 What is the best travel insurance for Bali? this is a question I get asked a lot as a travel blogger.

 There’s no definitive answer for this because the best travel insurance for Bali trips depends on you and your trip.
 To help determine which is best, take into account the different factors such as the policy’s total cost, your deductibles and limits, and so on.

-Personally, I only ever recommend two companies for Bali travel insurance: World Nomads and SafetyWing.
-These two will work for most travelers of all different types – backpackers, digital nomads, families and more.
+Personally, two companies for Bali travel insurance that have worked well for me are: World Nomads and SafetyWing.
+These two may work for most travelers of all different types – backpackers, digital nomads, families and more.

 SafetyWing Travel Insurance Bali

 Best insurance for long-term travelers and digital nomads

 SafetyWing is the company that’s used most by long-term travelers, such as digital nomads intending to live in Bali, or those who prefer slow-travel around a certain region.
 Since Bali offers a single entry visa that allows up to 6 months stay in Bali, SafetyWing is the perfect choice when exploring Bali for a much longer time period.

 Starting at just $40USD per month, which works out less than $50USD in a year, this is superb value for money.
 The basic policies cover your medical expenses and travel emergencies while in Bali, meaning you can visit for complete peace of mind at very little cost.